Quezler/glutenfree/mods_2.0/001_disposable-construction-robots/README.md

+Similar experience to the nanobots mod many of you all know, cheap and easy to craft and usable right from the start of map.

 This mod adds cheap construction robots that will spoil in one minute, though if the stack spoils in a player's inventory it'll only spoil one item.